 1. The Assessment Info tab has several optional fields that can be filled out if desired.

-2. Click Previous to return to the Details tab or Next to move on to either the Type tab or the Unit Numbers tab.
-The Unit Numbers tab displays only if the Multiple Units option was enabled on the Details tab.
+3. Click Previous to return to the Type tab or Next to move on to either the Type tab or the Unit Numbers tab.
+The Unit Numbers tab only displays if the Multiple Units option was enabled on the Details tab.

 Unit Numbers Tab